 One of the most common questions I am asked is when is the best time to visit Tibet?
 Well, that is a bit difficult to answer because there are pro’s and con’s to each season.
-What I will do is take each season and list the pro’s and con’s about them to help you decide when the best time is for you to visit the Land of Snows.
+What I will do is take each season and list the pro’s and con’s about them to help you decide when the best time to travel to Tibet, the Land of Snows.

 The summer season is the warmest time of year across the Tibetan Plateau.
 While it is still common for snow to fall on the northern Tibetan Plateau during the summer, especially in areas above 4000m, most places where travelers go to are mild and comfortable.
 Because of the mild temperatures across Tibet during the summer, this is the most popular time of year for travelers to come.
 Since the start of the train to Tibet in 2006, tourists numbers have increased nearly every year (exception was in 2008 when widespread riots took place across Tibet) with over 8.4 million people visiting the region in 2011.
 Because of this, getting train tickets to Lhasa are difficult to get during the summer season.
 Also, tour and hotel prices are higher in Lhasa during the summer compared to the low season.